jevansbio/net2blend/README.md

 - Read the R function into R using source.

 - place the import_net.py file in your blender addon folder.
 Install using the addons menu - it'll be under the name "Import network".
-This will add an "import network" panel under the "tools" category in the sidebar.
+This will add an "import network"  category in the sidebar.

 - Run the R function using an igraph object and other parameters as detailed below - this will export and edge csv and a vertex csv.

 -Then just select these files in the Blender panel and click "import network".
 Your network objects should appear (depending on the coordinates it might not be in view).

--Alternatively you can point blender to a folder of networks
+-Alternatively you can point blender to a folder of networks with a set interval between them.

 ## Changelog: